-The apex self-regulatory body to report the breach of codes of ethics and self-regulatory content guidelines is Broadcasting Content Complaints Council (BCCC).
-If in tier 1, the submitted complaints are not resolved within 3 weeks or if dissatisfied with a final response of the Head of S&P of concerned TV Channels & Broadcasters, escalate the matter to the authority of BCCC in tier 2.
+The apex self-regulatory body to report the breach of codes of ethics and self-regulatory content guidelines is the Broadcasting Content Complaints Council (BCCC).
+If in tier 1, the submitted complaints are not resolved within 3 weeks or if dissatisfied with a final response of the Head of S&P of concerned TV Channels and broadcasters, escalate the matter to the authority of BCCC in tier 2.

 Viewers may also directly report to BCCC about the violation of ethical & regulatory rules regarding delivered or broadcasted content or TV programmes.
 For this, you must have to file a complaint within 14 days after the telecast of the offending programme on television channels.

 The complaint must be filed within 2 weeks after final responses are received from S&P or the case is not resolved or no action has been taken within 3 weeks.
 Citizens can submit the complaint form in online mode as well as a written letter either in Hindi or English language to the designated members of BCCC.